Example - Generating DTSI and DTBO Overlay Files for SmartCam¶

 hsi close_hw_design kv260_ispMipiRx_vcu_DP_wrapper

-will be created.
-It should look identical to pl.dtsi here, we will modify it in the next step to add the necessary information that cannot be automatically generated.
+file is created.
+It should look identical to pl.dtsi here.
+You make the modifications to it in the next step to add the necessary information that cannot be automatically generated.

-Note that the released kv260-smartcam.dtsi is using sugar syntax while the generated pl.dtsi is using fragmented syntax - they both will work.
-We will continue the fragmented syntax for this tutorial.
+NOTE: The released kv260-smartcam.dtsi uses sugar syntax while the generated pl.dtsi uses fragmented syntax; both syntaxes work.
+For this tutorial, continue with the fragmented syntax.

-The AP1302 sensor is on the carrier card, and not something the .XSA platform is aware of as the FPGA/PL design only can infer the generic MIPI and I2C interfaces.
-Add the required information below to overlay2, for AP1302 clock and regulators:
+The AP1302 sensor is on the carrier card and not something the .XSA platform is aware of as the FPGA/PL design only can infer the generic MIPI and I2C interfaces.
+For the AP1302 clock and regulators, add the following required information to overlay2:

 ap1302_clk: sensor_clk {